Vegeta: Dragon Ball Super

 After the latter two films and anime adaptation in Dragon Ball Super, Vegeta participates in a tournament where he defeats Frost, Magetta, and Cabba, but is defeated by the assassin Hit.
 He travels to Planet Potaufeu to retrieve Goten and Trunks, where he fights a copy of himself created by Commeson.
 He is then reunited with Future Trunks and begins training to fight the evil Goku Black, also training Trunks for the fight.
 Vegeta travels to the future to counter Goku Black, but is defeated and returns to the past.
 Vegeta heals and returns to the future for a rematch.
 Failing to defeat Goku Black before traveling to the present, where he trains, giving him enough strength to best Goku Black in their next encounter.
 Vegeta and Goku then meet their match against Zamasu's fused form, forcing them to once again fuse into Vegito, who defuses from overusing his energy.
 Vegeta later aids Trunks in defeating Zamasu.
 Vegeta loses a battle to Arale, and later declines training with Goku due to Bulma's pregnancy.
-When his daughter, Bulla, is born, Vegeta develops a strong attachment to her and becomes very protective over her wellbeing.
+When his daughter, Bulla, is born, Vegeta develops a strong attachment to her and becomes very protective of her well-being.